lemaslab/lemaslab.github.io/_posts/2020-05-16-how-to-add-blog.md

 ---
-title: How to add blog post on Jekyll
+title: How to add blog post
-description: simple way to add post on Jekyll for Kording lab's blog
+description: simple way to add a post on Lemas lab's blog
 categories: blog
 ---

-We use Jekyll to creat Kording lab blog.
-Not only us that use Jekyll as an organization blog, [Stack Overflow Blog](http://blog.stackoverflow.com/) also use Jekyll.
-They host all the blog on Github  [StackExchange/stack-blog](https://github.com/StackExchange/stack-blog) which has really nice instruction to add new posts.
+We use Jekyll to create Lemas lab blog.
+All of the blogs are hosted on Github [`LemasLab`](https://github.com/lemaslab/lemaslab.github.io).

-Using Jekyll, it's very easy to add post on `kordinglab.github.io`.
-All the posts are located in `_posts` folder located in [`KordingLab.github.io`](https://github.com/KordingLab/KordingLab.github.io).
+Using Jekyll is a very easy way to an add post on `lemaslab.github.io`.
+All the posts are located in `_posts` folder located in [`emaslab.github.io/_posts/`](https://github.com/lemaslab/lemaslab.github.io/tree/master/_posts).
 Post arrangement is based on date.
-Each posts can be written in markdown format (also in `html` too, like `<br>` means new line).
-File name of each post is in `year-month-date-post-name.md` format such as `2016-02-05-how-to-add-blog.md` or `2016-01-22-bayesian-theory.md`.
-On top of each post, you just have to state 3 main things in markdown before writing a post: `title`, `description` and `categories` as follows
+Each post can be written in markdown format (also in `html` too, use `<br>` for entering a new line).
+File name of each post is in `year-month-date-post-name.md` format such as `2020-05-16-how-to-add-blog.md` or `2016-01-14-paper101.md`.
+On top of each post, you just have to state 3 main things in markdown before writing a post: `title`, `description` and `categories` as follows:

 ```
 ---